paddy-exe/GDExtensionSummator/README.md

 # GDExtensionSummator

 This repository is for showcasing the new GDExtension system in Godot 4.
+The C++ code is from the [Custom modules example](https://docs.godotengine.org/en/latest/development/cpp/custom_modules_in_cpp.html "Click to get to the docs") of the Godot docs.

 ## Versioning
 This repository was created with Godot v4.0.alpha.custom_build [622806397].
 To build the extension succesfully, please make sure to use this or a newer version built from the master branch.